isaccoarnaldi/Foodie-Fi/README.md

 | 2020-11-01 | 75    |
 | 2020-12-01 | 84    |

-March has the highest number of trial plans, while February has the lowest number of trial plans.

 ### 3. What plan start_date values occur after the year 2020 for our dataset?
 Show the breakdown by count of events for each plan_name.